sagarsk-1302/exchange-rate-app/README.md

 # Contains API and React Application

-Navigate to the dicrectories and do npm i on both packages
+Navigate to the directories and do npm i on both packages

 ## Run the api server : npm start